justinrgarrard/world-of-naevis.net/docs/character_creation/background/truthseeker.md

 # Truthseeker

-You came to the Forgotten City to understand its mysteries.
-You may be an archaeologist hunting knowledge, a wizard seeking new magic to make your own, or a priest following the urgings of your cult.
+You came to the City to understand its mysteries.
+You may be an archaeologist hunting knowledge, a mage seeking new magic to make your own, or something else entirely.
 You are a specialist in [City Dweller](../../lore/city_dwellers/index) languages.

 **[Skill Proficiency](../../more/review/skills)**: Arcana, History